TimeTravelersHackedMe/HypeM-Batch-Downloader/README.md

 # HypeM Batch Downloader
-Download the favorites of any specified user from HypeM.com.
-This NodeJS app will go through all your favorites pages and scrape the data.
-It also adds tags (artist, title, and album art).
-It uses the HypeM API to get album art and it deals with the errors you might encounter during the download process (like 404s and illegal file names).
+**Download all your favorites from HypeM.com at the same time!** :stuck_out_tongue_winking_eye: You can also download the favorites of any specified user.
+This NodeJS app will go through all your favorites pages and scrape the data. **It also adds tags (artist, title, and album art).** It uses the HypeM API to get album art and it deals with the errors you might encounter during the download process (like 404s and illegal file names).

 ## Instructions
 1. Download this repository